 Can You Retire on $550K?

-- ✅ You qualify for Age Pension after 67
+- You qualify for Age Pension support after 67

-If you want luxury travel or early inheritance, then $550K may fall short — but for most Australians, it’s a solid base for a stable retirement.
+If you want frequent overseas travel or a high discretionary lifestyle, then $550K may fall short, but for most Australians, it is a solid base for a stable retirement.
+Use the free Wealthlab super calculator to run your own numbers.

 Mistakes to Avoid

-- 🚫 Overspending early before pension kicks in
+- Overspending early before the Age Pension kicks in at 67

-- 🚫 Assuming fixed costs will stay flat — inflation adds up
+- Assuming fixed costs will stay flat, inflation adds up over a 25 to 30 year retirement

-- 🚫 Missing out on pension eligibility strategies
+- Missing out on Age Pension eligibility strategies through poor asset structuring

-- 🚫 Not reviewing your drawdown plan every few years
+- Not reviewing your drawdown plan every few years as circumstances change

 Let Wealthlab Help You Retire Smarter

-Book your free consultation] today with Wealthlab and take the first step toward the retirement you deserve.
+Book a free chat with Wealthlab and take the first step toward the retirement you are planning for.